 In 2016, Canteri visited Nashville and was quickly taken in by the city's elite having opportunities to sit in with The Don Kelly Band, Johnny Hiland, and Tim McDonald.

 He has played some of South America’s largest festivals including CANJA, Cardápio Underground, Grito Rock, Caipiro Rock, Autorock, Sp Country Music festival and Series Instrumentais, with Dudu do Banjo (the Brazilian legend who has the first instrumental rock tune ever recorded in the country “China Rock” in 1958), as well as Brazil’s biggest guitar festival organized by Total Guitar Magazine.
 The festival features only Brazil’s top guitarists such as Edu Ardanuy Mozart Mello, Michel Leme, Felipe Andreoli and Faiska...and Matheus Canteri.

 Matheus moved to américa at the end of 2018 and is constantly touring all over the country with The Royal Hounds, which is also one the house bands at Robert's Western World, one of the most famous and respected Honky Tonks in the whole wide world.

-Canteri has been endorsed by Santo Angelo Cables, DR Strings, and is currently part of the artist team of Fuhrmann Pedals, Planet Tone Pickups, Anatomy of Sound Picks and HC Guitars.
+Canteri has worked with brands such as Santo Angelo Cables, DR Strings, Anasounds, Donner, Flamma Innovation and is currently part of the artist team of Fuhrmann Pedals, Planet Tone Pickups (With his own signature Pickup set), Anatomy of Sound Picks and HC Guitars.